 We’re very shy and have our reasons why we don’t want our images appearing online afterwards is this possible?

 Yes, of course.
 We have photographed many weddings and portraits over the years where people don’t want to be on the internet at all for various reasons (usually involving re-marriages, child protection issues, adoptions etc) and we’re fine with that.

 Whilst as a matter of course in the terms and conditions you sign you agree that we can use your images for our publicity if you let us know that you don’t want them used in advance then we can adapt this for you.
-There are usually varying degrees that people mean when they say they don’t want them online e.g. I’m happy for a password protected gallery online but would rather you don’t write up a blog story or use them in your publicity etc. Alternatively, if you don’t want them ever reaching the internet then we will look at other ways of showing you your images (such as a viewing CD) and would respect this completely.
+There are usually varying degrees that people mean when they say they don’t want them online e.g. I’m happy for a password protected gallery online but would rather you don’t write up a blog story or use them in your publicity etc. Alternatively, if you don’t want them ever reaching the internet this is fine too and we would respect this completely.
 Just let us know your wishes if you have strong feelings on this before we get to the stage of popping them online.

 I’m dreading it raining on my wedding day – what will we do if it does and will I still get photos?